scverse/scvi-tools-site/blog/2025-3-7-scvi-tools-v1p3.md

 ## References

+- [^ref1]:
+    ResolVI: addressing noise and bias in spatial transcriptomics / Ergen et al.
+- [^ref2]:
+    scVIVA: a probabilistic framework for representation of cells and their environments in spatial transcriptomics / Levy et al.

 - “A unified method for differential methylation analysis” – first author: Lopez
 - “Joint probabilistic modeling of single-cell multi-omic data with totalVI” – Gayoso
 - “Integrating single-cell RNA-seq datasets with substantial batch effects” – Hrovatin